 1. Burn fat faster.
 One study followed 12 active males who ran on the treadmill either after breakfast or while they were still fasting from the night before.
 (2) The guys who hadn’t broken their fast, i.e. hadn’t had breakfast, burned up to 20 percent more body fat during the same workouts.

 What’s especially interesting is that the men who skipped breakfast didn’t overeat later or try to otherwise “make up” for the early AM calories they missed out on.
 So getting a head start on your workout pre-breakfast could help you lose more fat without causing you to sneak in extra calories later.
+It also may be on the best ways for how to lose belly fat.

 2. Improve performance.
 There’s evidence that exercising when your carbohydrate levels are low, like when you’re on an empty stomach, actually helps improve performance during “normal” workouts.
 The idea behind “train low, compete high” is that working out in a glycogen-low state helps your body become more efficient at burning fat so at times when carb levels are high, the body is primed and raring to go.
 (3)